Starting an ecommerce business can be exciting and scary.

-Just like any retail business, you’ll need at least a few hundred bucks to invest in strong online presence.
-Your costs will depend significantly on the type of ecommerce business you’re launching, the platform you select, hosting provider, stores functionality, marketing expenses, how you’re going to manufacture your products, and more.
+Just like any retail business, you’ll need at least a few hundred bucks to invest in a strong online presence.
+Your costs will depend on the type of ecommerce business you’re launching, the platform you select, hosting provider, store functionality, marketing expenses, and more.

 Given the aforementioned factors, we recommend considering the following costs:

 - Business licenses and permits: Depending on your business model, the country where you operate your business, and the products that you’re selling, you can face different licensing and permit fees.
 Some countries charge low fees, from $15 to $70, where other countries can charge $100+.

 - Ecommerce website development: The ecommerce website quote estimation varies depending on multiple aspects, such as project scope, method of development, design complexity, setup of an eCommerce business, third-party integrations, custom modules, support, maintenance, and functionalities.
 It may cost several hundred or several thousand dollars to develop a site that meets your business requirements.

 Related article: Ecommerce Development Cost: Set the Right Budget for Your Project

 - The domain name and hosting: Some ecommerce platforms offer hosting within the cost of the platform and some do not include it in the package.
 If you need to buy your own hosting, you can expect to pay up to $1000 per month depending on how much traffic you expect to get.
 Fees for a domain name can range from $1 to $40 annually depending on the registrar you opt for.